ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

    Type or select the ID of the document you want to test the script with.
 2. **Test**
    Click to run the test.
-   The test will display the commands that would be sent to the Elasticsearch index, **without** actually sending them to the index.
+   The test will display the commands that would be sent to Elasticsearch, **without** actually sending them.
 3. **Close Test Area**
    Close this view.